LordFoxiFly/getSubstring/README.md

 # getSubstring
 This is a Java repo that can fetch your data.
-Input your data and get your the index of a substring or check if the substring exists.
+Input your data and get the index of a substring or check if the substring exists.

 # Total Overview